 VIAVI conducts business ethically and with the highest regard for employees throughout our supply chain and is committed to maintaining compliance with ethics and labor regulations worldwide.
 We use numerous internal and external tracking systems globally to ensure legal and regulatory compliance with changing ethics and labor issues.

 VIAVI and its subsidiaries (VIAVI) are committed to sourcing components and materials from companies that share our values regarding respect for human rights, integrity, and environmental responsibility.

 VIAVI is committed to complying with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, as well as the applicable requirements of Section 1502 of the Dodd-Frank Act, which aims to prevent the use of minerals that directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo (DRC) or in adjoining countries (conflict minerals).

-VIAVI suppliers are required to commit to conducting due diligence on the origin and chain of custody of minerals in accordance with OECD Guidance to ensure that smelters and refiners in their supply chain sourcing minerals from conflict-affected and high-risk areas are either compliant with the CFSI Conflict-Free Smelter Program assessment protocols or are actively working towards becoming compliant.
+VIAVI suppliers are required to commit to conducting due diligence on the origin and chain of custody of minerals in accordance with OECD Guidance to ensure that smelters and refiners in their supply chain sourcing minerals from conflict-affected and high-risk areas are either compliant with the Responsible Minerals Assurance Process assessment protocols or are actively working towards becoming compliant.
 Click here to view our latest Form SD Report and annual Conflict Minerals Report.
 Click here to view our latest Form SD Report and annual Conflict Minerals Report.

-For more information on VIAVI’s conflict minerals program, contact: email@example.com.
+For more information on the VIAVI conflict minerals program, contact: email@example.com.

 Slavery and Human Trafficking Statement